A Cripps Pemberton Greenish trainee has been convicted of rape and kidnap.

 An hour later, Marodza attacked a 25-year-old woman who was waiting at a bus stop on Borough High Street.
 Marodza put his hand over her mouth and pulled her into a secluded side street.
 She managed to scream and Marodza fled.

-Police were able to find and arrest Marodza because left his rucksack at the scene with his Cripps identification in the bag.
+Police were able to find and arrest Marodza as he'd left his rucksack at the scene with his Cripps identification in the bag.

 Marodza appeared at the Inner London Crown Court.
 Nahid Mannan of the Crown Prosecution Service said it was a "horrendous attack on two young lone females".
 He said the CPS' case "included compelling evidence showing Marodza dragging the two victims to secluded areas and also chasing the naked victim he had just raped".